yaoniplan/note/.github/README.md

 - #### The abbreviation of "full high definition" is "FHD".
-    - A graphics display resolution of 1920x1080 pixels.
+    - A graphics display resolution
+    - 1920x1080 pixels
 - ***Notes***
     - `1920` # Width
     - `1080` # Height